• Skip to primary navigation

 • Lemon juice – provides the citrus element.

-• Garlic and ginger – you can use freshly minced cloves of garlic and finely chopped freshly peeled ginger, but I prefer my favourite brand of crushed ginger and garlic from a jar, which is a lot more convenient and makes it easy to measure out the exact quantities you need.
+• Garlic and ginger - you can use freshly minced cloves of garlic and finely chopped freshly peeled ginger.
+I prefer my favourite brand of crushed ginger and garlic from a jar, which is more convenient and makes it easier to measure the exact quantities you need.

 • Salt is optional and to your own taste, but I like to add half a teaspoon to the marinade.